robertry2010/osticket-prereqs/README.md

 <h1>osTicket - Prerequisites and Installation</h1>
 In this tutorial I will demonstrate the installation process of the open-source help desk ticketing system, osTicket.
-During this tutorial I will be using specific prerequisite software versions listed below.
-Latest versions of the software can be used and is usually recommended.
+At the time of this demonstration I will have used specific software versions listed below.
+Latest versions of the software can be used and is normally recommended.

 <h2>Video Demonstration</h2>